Turgis (crater)

-Turgis /ˈtɜːrdʒᵻs/ is the largest known crater on Saturn's moon Iapetus.
-It is 580 km in diameter, 40% of the moon's diameter and one of the larger craters in the Solar System.
+Turgis /ˈtɜːrdʒᵻs/ is the second largest known crater on Saturn's moon Iapetus.
+It is 580 km in diameter, 40% of the moon's diameter and one of the largest craters in the Solar System.
 It is named after a Saracen baron, Turgis of Turtelose (Tortosa).

 It is located in Cassini Regio at 16.9°N, 28.4°W. The rim has a scarp about 15 km high that generated a landslide.

 It is overlain by Malun, the 13th-largest crater on Iapetus.